what does green kohlrabi taste like

 “Kohlrabi is actually present in Indian cuisine in almost all different regions — South, North, West, and East,” says Lopamudra Mishra, cook and writer of the food blog Away in the Kitchen, where Mishra features recipes for Indian home cooking.
 “If you go to India, you would find it is in most regional cuisines but it’s never a star dish.
 Nobody will say, ‘Oh, I love kohlrabi’ — except if someone is from Kashmir.”
 In Kashmir, kohlrabi is known as monji haakh — the monji refers to the bulbous part of the vegetable and the haakh the leaves — and it is often cooked with a very simple mix of spices and ingredients. “[Kashmiris] prepare this very basic stew, which hardly has any spices,” Mishra says.
 “It has asafetida, it has a little bit of Kashmiri chili.
 Sometimes they may use a little bit of ver masala which is like Kashmiri garam masala.
 It’s optional.
 And that’s it.”
 The leaves aren’t chopped — they’re cleaned and cooked whole with a lot of water, Mishra explains.
 “It becomes a stew until the kohlrabi is soft and tender but still holds its shape.”

-Kohlrabi is a fantastic vegetable to pickle and preserve, according to Mishra.
-Pickled kohlrabi is one of my favorite foods because it has a hint of sweetness.
+For Mishra, kohlrabi is a great choice for a vegetable to pickle and preserve.
+“I really like kohlrabi in the pickle form a lot because it has a little bit of sweetness.
 It’s on the sweeter side,” Mishra says.
 “You eat it with rice and dal.
-It’s really handy as a condiment. ”.
+It’s really handy as a condiment.”

 Lopamudra Mishra’s Kohlrabi Pickle